Cocaine Possession Lawyer in Hackensack, NJ

 A cocaine possession conviction on your permanent criminal record could affect your ability to gain employment or be approved for housing in Elmwood Park, Rochelle Park, or anywhere else in New Jersey.

 Keep in mind that these penalties apply to a first-time conviction for possession of cocaine.
 Subsequent convictions for cocaine possession typically result in more severe penalties.

-A Knowledgeable Bergenfield Cocaine Possession Attorney Can Fight to Keep You Out of Jail and Get You Admitted into Drug Court
+A Knowledgeable Hackensack Cocaine Possession Attorney Can Fight to Keep You Out of Jail and Get You Admitted into Drug Court

 New Jersey’s laws governing cocaine possession are harsh.
 However, if it’s a first offense, depending upon the amount and circumstances around your cocaine possession, you may be eligible to participate in pretrial intervention (PTI) or a Drug Court diversionary program rather than going to jail.
 First-time offenders who complete the requirements of a diversionary program may be able to have their charges dismissed and their record expunged.

 If the cocaine possession charges constitute your first criminal charges, a knowledgeable Fort Lee criminal defense attorney may be able to negotiate consequences other than incarceration, such as drug treatment and probation which, upon completion, will result in dismissal of your charges.

 To qualify for a diversionary drug court program, the following factors must be present: